AreejShaikh1/iris-data-visualization/README.md

-📌 Project Overview:

-This repository is part of my internship project at Developers Hub under the domain of Artificial Intelligence and Machine Learning (AI & ML).
-The goal of this task is to perform a comprehensive exploratory data analysis (EDA) and visualization of the widely used Iris dataset.

-The project focuses on using core data science tools such as pandas, matplotlib, and seaborn to build strong foundational skills in understanding and interpreting structured datasets.

-🎯 Objective:

-Load and inspect the Iris dataset.

-Understand data structure and distributions through summary statistics.

-Create visualizations to identify relationships and patterns in the data.

-Detect potential outliers using graphical methods.

-📁 Dataset Description:
-The Iris dataset contains 150 samples of iris flowers across three species: Setosa, Versicolor, and Virginica.
-Each sample has four features.

-🛠️ Tools & Technologies:
-Python

-pandas

-matplotlib

-seaborn

-Jupyter Notebook or any Python IDE

-🚀 Tasks Completed:
-✅ 1.
-Data Loading
-Loaded the dataset using seaborn.load_dataset("iris")

-Displayed dataset shape, column names, and first few rows

-✅ 2.
-Data Inspection
-Used .info() to understand data types and null values

-Used .describe() for basic statistical analysis

-✅ 3.
-Data Visualization
-Scatter Plot: To observe relationships between features like Sepal Length vs Sepal Width

-Histograms: To examine distributions of numerical features

-Box Plots: To detect outliers and understand value ranges

-Sample Visualizations
-Plot Type--	                    Purpose
-Scatter Plot--                 Relationship between features (colored by species) Histogram--	                   Distribution of each feature Box Plot--	                   Outlier detection and spread analysis Correlation--                  Heatmap To find feature correlation strength

-🧠 Skills Practiced:
-📂 Loading and inspecting data with pandas

-📊 Creating meaningful plots using seaborn and matplotlib

-📈 Drawing insights from visualized patterns

-💡 Understanding feature distributions and variability

-📚 Learning Outcome:
-This task helped reinforce fundamental data exploration skills that are essential for any machine learning pipeline.
-It enhanced my understanding of:

-Working with tabular datasets

-Plotting and interpreting relationships

-Building visual storytelling skills in the context of AI & ML

-🧾 Future Scope:
-Extend to building a classification model (e.g., using Logistic Regression or KNN)

-Use pairplot, violin plots, or PCA for dimensionality reduction

-Convert the analysis into a dashboard using Streamlit or Plotly Dash

-🙋‍♀️ About Me:
-My name is Areej, and I am currently pursuing an internship in the AI & ML domain at Developers Hub.
-This is one of my early tasks in the field and reflects my enthusiasm for learning the foundations of data science.

-📬 Contact:
-If you have questions, feedback, or collaboration ideas, feel free to reach out via GitHub or LinkedIn.
+# 🌸 Iris Dataset: Data Exploration and Visualization

+This project is part of my internship at **Developers Hub**, where I am working in the **Artificial Intelligence and Machine Learning** domain.
+The objective of this task is to understand and visualize a simple dataset using fundamental data exploration and plotting techniques.

+---

+## 🎯 Objective

+To explore the **Iris Dataset** by inspecting its structure, generating descriptive statistics, and visualizing key patterns and relationships using Python libraries like pandas, matplotlib, and seaborn.

+---

+## 🗂️ Dataset

+- **Name**: Iris Flower Dataset
+- **Source**: Available via `seaborn` or from UCI Machine Learning Repository
+- **Features**:
+  - Sepal Length
+  - Sepal Width
+  - Petal Length
+  - Petal Width
+  - Species (Target class)

+---

+## 🛠️ Tools & Libraries

+- Python
+- pandas (data handling)
+- matplotlib (basic plotting)
+- seaborn (advanced statistical plotting)

+---

+## 🚀 Workflow Overview

+1. **Data Loading**
+   - Loaded the dataset using `seaborn.load_dataset()` and `pandas.read_csv()` methods.

+2. **Initial Inspection**
+   - Displayed dataset shape, column names, and first few records using `.shape` and `.head()`.

+3. **Data Summary**
+   - Used `.info()` to understand data types and null values.
+   - Applied `.describe()` to generate summary statistics for numeric features.

+4. **Visualization Techniques**
+   - **Scatter Plot**: To explore relationships between different flower features.
+   - **Histograms**: To understand the distribution of each numerical feature.
+   - **Box Plots**: To detect outliers and observe statistical ranges.

+---

+## 📊 Visual Insights

+- Species-wise patterns in petal and sepal dimensions
+- Distribution trends across features
+- Identification of potential outliers using box plots
+- Visual clustering among species in 2D space

+---

+## 🧠 Skills Applied

+- Data Loading & Cleaning
+- Statistical Data Summary
+- Visualization for Insight Discovery
+- Matplotlib & Seaborn Proficiency

+---

+## ✅ Outcome

+This foundational task helped solidify key skills in data understanding and visualization—crucial first steps in any AI or ML workflow.
+It provided valuable practice in working with real-world datasets and applying visual analysis techniques to draw meaningful insights.

+---

+## 📌 Internship Context

+This project was completed as part of my internship at **Developers Hub**, where I am building practical experience in data science, machine learning, and AI applications.
+The task focuses on hands-on data inspection and visualization as a gateway to deeper modeling tasks.

+---